Solve the given expression, and the answer should be written with... | Channels for Pearson+

 Rational Exponents - Online Tutor, Practice Problems & Exam Prep

-Solve the given expression, and the answer should be written without negative exponents (let all the variables shown belong to ℝ⁺):
+Solve the given expression, and the answer should be written without negative exponents.
+(Let all the variables shown belong to ℝ⁺): (a5)1/3/(a2/3)4

-Solve the given expression, and the answer should be written without negative exponents (let all the variables shown belong to ℝ⁺):
+Solve the given expression, and the answer should be written without negative exponents.
+(Let all the variables shown belong to ℝ⁺): (a5)1/3/(a2/3)4